 At home drug tests detect the presence of illicit substances in urine and saliva samples, and are optimized for ease of use.
-Testing at home is an accurate and cost effective alternative to laboratory drug tests.
-Drug tests marketed for personal use have clear labeling, are offered in individual quantities, and are often CLIA waived.
+Home use tests are accurate and cost effective alternative to laboratory drug tests.
+Drug test kits marketed for personal use have clear labeling, are offered in individual quantities, and are often CLIA waived.

 What Are At Home Drug Tests?

-At home drug tests are generally used for detecting illicit drug use by family members.
-They are also quantitative, meaning that the result is pass or fail.
+At home drug tests are generally instant drug tests used for detecting illicit drug use by family members.
+Drug testing kits are also quantitative, meaning that the result is pass or fail.
 It does not provide the exact quantity of drugs.
 Medical professionals often use the same tests to get quick results, and will have further lab testing completed on the sample.

-The most common types of at home drug tests are urine drug screens and oral saliva drug screens.
-Urine drug tests are more accurate, but can be adulterated if the person taking the test isn’t observed.
+The most common types of personal drug tests are urine drug screens and oral saliva drug screens.
+Tests that use urine are considered more accurate, but can be adulterated if the person taking the test isn’t observed.
 Many people have an aversion to handling urine samples as well.
 An oral test is not as accurate, can be hard to administer correctly, but avoids the taboo of handling urine.

 What Are The Best At Home Drug Tests?

 People enjoy the ease of picking up medical products from Walgreens, but the actual tests are over priced when you buy a single panel test from a big box store.
-Ordering online from a company like Drug Test City is discreet, convenient, and fast.
+Ordering online from a company like Drug Test City or one of our competitors is discreet, convenient, and fast.
 An order will usually arrive within 3 business days.

-The best at home urine drug test is a CLIA waived 12 panel drug test cup that is approved by the FDA.
+The best at home drug test is a CLIA waived drug testing cup that is approved by the FDA.
 It offers multiple drug screens in a convenient collection container.
-The 12 panel represents the best value because there is a competitive market for 12 panel cups for industry and medical use.
+This product represents the best value because there is a competitive market for industry and medical use.
 Manufacturers produce them in higher numbers, so they have a lower manufacturing cost.
 Some companies charge $10-$20 for a single panel marijuana test.
-You can purchase an individual 12 panel cup for about $6, and as low as $3 if you purchase 25 or more.
-We recommend urine tests for at home use because of their superior accuracy and ease of use.
+You can purchase an individual UDT for about $6, and as low as $3 if you purchase 25 or more.
 A CLIA waiver means that the manufacturer designed the test to be simple enough that it doesn’t require a lab technician to interpret the results.

 Best Saliva Drug Test

-The best at home saliva drug test is currently the 12 panel T-square.
+The best at home saliva instant drug test is currently the T-square.
 It tests for 2 additional drugs over a 10 panel test, is convenient to use, and features a sample indicator.
-You can purchase a single 12 panel saliva test for about $6, or as low as $5 if you purchase a box of 25.
+You can purchase a comprehensive saliva test for about $6, or as low as $5 if you purchase a box of 25.
 These tests are for forensic use only because they are a little more difficult to use correctly and saliva is an inferior sample type.
 They are popular with employers because they are non-invasive.

 What Drugs Do At Home Drug Tests Test For?

-At home drug tests can test for a single drug, or up to 14 different drugs.
-Our 14 panel drug test cup, which is for forensic use, tests for
+An instant drug test can test for a single drug, or up to 14 different drugs.
+They usually check for commonly abused drugs, and popular prescription narcotics.
+Our 14 panel drug test, which is for forensic use, tests for

 - Marijuana (THC) 50 ng/mL